MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Typical use case is to cache common database queries to a database so that load is taken off of the database instance.
 * As with RDS, the "power" of the cache is determined by the instance type the cache runs on.
 * IAM is not supported to authentication actions within the cache instances.
-  * IAM does control permissions for AWS-level ElastiCache operations (create/delete clusters etc)
+  * IAM does control permissions for AWS-level ElastiCache operations (create/delete clusters etc).

 ## Redis vs Memcached